dbstein/pykifmm2d/README.md

 ## What's coming:

 1. Properly implemented S-list interactions
+	a.
+Scratch that: a new tree that makes treating S-list interactions naively not a big deal.
 2. Planned FMMs (for faster evaluation of repeated FMMs)
 3. Optimized versions
 4. A version robust to rapidly decaying Greens functions (e.g. modified Helmholtz with large k)